RadarTech/ionwiki/implementations-of-lightning-network.md

 Eclair, a BOLT-compliant Lightning node by ACINQ written in Scala https://github.com/ACINQ/eclair

-Ptarmigan, a BOLT-compliant Lightning node by written in C++ https://github.com/nayutaco/ptarmigan
+Ptarmigan, a BOLT-compliant Lightning node by Nayuta.co written in C++ https://github.com/nayutaco/ptarmigan

 LIT, a non-BOLT-compliant Lightning node by MIT-DCI written in Go https://github.com/mit-dci/lit
-Native multichain support and some other novel features Developed by Tadge Dryja and the Vertcoin Lead Guy
+Native multichain support and some other novel features Developed by Tadge Dryja

 ### Section 2